dougeby/IntuneDocs/intune/device-restrictions-windows-10.md

   For more information about potentially unwanted apps, see [Detect and block potentially unwanted applications](https://docs.microsoft.com/windows/threat-protection/windows-defender-antivirus/detect-block-potentially-unwanted-apps-windows-defender-antivirus).

 - **Actions on detected malware threats**: Choose the actions you want Defender to take for each threat level it detects: low, moderate, high, and severe.
 If it's not possible, Windows Defender chooses the best option to ensure the threat is remediated.

-Your options:
+**Not configured** (default): Microsoft Defender chooses the best option.
+When set to **Enable**, your options:
   - **Clean**
   - **Quarantine**
   - **Remove**
   - **Allow**
   - **User defined**
   - **Block**

-Select **OK** to save your changes.

 ### Windows Defender Antivirus Exclusions